noahehall/theBookOfNoah/linux/docker/docker.md

           - de

       - ADD
+        - differs from COPY in two ways
+          - fetch remote sources if a URL is specified
+          - extract files of any source determined to be an archive file

       - VOLUME
         - defines the location int he file system and adds a volume definition to the image metadata